New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Interesting astrophysical properties of the new candidate events

 \subsection{Masses in the IMBH range and pair instability mass gap}

-Black holes roughly within the mass range $10^2$--$10^5\, \msun$ are designated as intermediate-mass black holes (IMBHs).
+BHs roughly within the mass range $10^2$--$10^5\, \msun$ are designated as intermediate-mass black holes (IMBHs).
+There are a number of channels which can produce BHs in this mass regime, see e.g., \cite{imbh_from_globular_clusters2002, Fra24_UMG}.
 Several IMBH candidates have been suggested by electromagnetic observations, but these lack conclusive confirmation \cite{Gre20}.
 Gravitational waves have the potential to definitively detect objects in this regime, e.g., \cite{GW190521, Fra18_IMBH_LISA}.
-In our search, at $>95$\% credibility, 4 candidate events have total masses in the IMBH range (GW190605\_025957, GW190604\_103812, GW191228\_195619 and GW190530\_133833).
-Among them, GW191228\_195619 has the highest total mass (and also has the highest primary mass $300_{+60}^{-120}\, \msun$), which makes it, by a large margin, the most massive candidate with $\pastro>0.5$ detected in gravitational wave data so far.
+In our search, at $>95$\% credibility, 4 candidate events have primary black hole masses in the IMBH range (\# 2, 4, 5, 9 in Table~\ref{tab:NewEvents}).

 Another interesting regime in BH masses is the pair instability mass gap.
 This is the regime in which stars undergo pair-instability supernova (where they are completely disrupted and no remnant is left behind).
 Otherwise, the stars undergo pulsational pair-instability supernova and iteratively lose their mass before collapsing to a black hole.
 These processes are expected to produce a gap roughly between $65$--$135\, \msun$ in the distribution of BH mass.
-Note however that the exact boundaries of such a gap are not well determined, as they depend on multiple uncertain factors such as the rate of carbon to oxygen burning in the core ${}^{12}\rm{C}(\alpha, \gamma){}^{16} O$, angular momentum transport, metallicity, wind loss, etc. \cite{Marchant:2020haw, Farmer:2019jed, Mehta:2021fgz, Hen23}.
+Many of our new candidate events have support for masses in the gap.
+Note however that the exact boundaries of such a gap are not well determined, as they depend on multiple uncertain factors such as the rate of carbon to oxygen burning in the core ${}^{12}\rm{C}(\alpha, \gamma){}^{16} O$, angular momentum transport, metallicity, wind loss, etc. \cite{Marchant:2020haw, Farmer:2019jed, VanSon20_UMG_Pollution, Mehta:2021fgz, Hen23_UMG, Gol23_UMG, Fra24_UMG}.